Immunity and Vaccination

 What are the diseases vaccines can prevent?

-Parents can protect their children from these 14 vaccine-preventable diseases before they are two years old:
+As parents, you can protect your children from these 14 vaccine-preventable infections/diseases before they turn 2 year-old:

 - 6. Measles

 - 7. Influenza (flu)

 - 12. Rubella (German measles)

 - 13. Varicella (chickenpox)